ceph/ceph/doc/rados/api/librados-intro.rst

 - Logging levels
 - Debugging levels

-Create a Ceph client source file and import RADOS and any other relevant libraries for your app.
-Then, create a cluster handle that your app will use to connect to the storage cluster.
-To connect to the cluster, the handle must have a monitor address, a username and an authentication key (cephx is enabled by default).
+Thus, the first steps in using the cluster from your app are to 1) create a cluster handle that your app will use to connect to the storage cluster, and then 2) use that handle to connect.
+To connect to the cluster, the app must supply a monitor address, a username and an authentication key (cephx is enabled by default).

 .. tip:: Talking to different Ceph Storage Clusters – or to the same cluster with different users – requires different cluster handles.

-RADOS provides a number of ways for you to set the minimum required values.
+RADOS provides a number of ways for you to set the required values.
 For the monitor and encryption key settings, an easy way to handle them is to ensure that your Ceph configuration file contains a ``keyring`` path to a keyring file and at least one monitor address (e.g,. ``mon host``).
 Once you create the